jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 ## Reference modes

-A simple way look at modes is to first determine if they are major or minor (having a 3&#x302; or b3&#x302;) and then compare them to a major or minor "reference mode".
+A simple way get familiar with modes is to first determine if they are major or minor (having a 3&#x302; or b3&#x302;) and then compare them to a major or minor "reference mode".